Totally F***ed Up: Themes

-Adolescence and Queer Identity
+Adolescence and queer identity

-As part of the New Queer Cinema movement, a term coined and established by B. Ruby Rich, the film initially set itself apart in its narrative and aesthetic representations of queer identity.
+As part of the new queer cinema movement, a term coined and established by B. Ruby Rich, the film initially set itself apart in its narrative and aesthetic representations of queer identity.
 With the significant increase in gay and lesbian movies during the 1990s as a response to the AIDS crisis, Rich noted how these projects were "irreverent, energetic, alternately minimalist and excessive.
 Above all, they’re full of pleasure.
 They’re here, they’re queer, get hip to them."
 Much like Cheryl Dunye's The Watermelon Woman or Todd Haynes' Poison, Totally F***ed Up fit within this niche of cinema that was experimental, political, and featured queer characters at the forefront of the narrative.
 Throughout the film, the group of teenagers for the most part are fully out and sure of their respective sexualities.
-By focusing on queer teenagers specifically, Araki considers the tumultuous political climate and how issues of love, romance, break-ups, and romance operates differently in relation to the queer community.
+By focusing on queer teenagers specifically, Araki considers the tumultuous political climate and how issues of love, romance and break-ups operates differently in relation to the queer community.
 While the characters try to hold onto their friendships and partnerships at a formative moment in their lives, the question of safety and larger social repercussions looms large.

-LA Life and Culture
+LA life and culture

 Like the rest of the Teenage Apocalypse film trilogy, LA serves as an important backdrop for the cast of characters to grapple with issues of loneliness and isolation.
 Although the group of teenagers achieves a sense of queer community behind doors, it is the reality of 1990s American politics within the broader landscape of the city that enforces various social pressures.
 Not only is there an expectation for the group to be or act a certain way, the consumerist culture of LA is ever-present and inescapable.
 Although the characters seek to exist outside of the mainstream, the larger culture of the city makes it almost impossible.
 As an LA native himself, Araki also noted that his experiences growing up informed the logic of the film, stating that the project is "filled with that kind of like L.A. talk and shopping malls."